 Not that Dress Again!
 Avoiding the Pitfalls of Social Advertising

 “Wait, why am I seeing ads for that dress I just bought?
 And it’s on sale!
 What the heck?
-I won’t be shopping there anymore.”
+I don’t think I’ll be shopping here anymore.”

 Sound familiar?
-Using social advertising to target your existing customers as part of your marketing campaigns drives sales and results, but if done incorrectly you could be doing serious damage to your brand.
-To create the best experience, your social advertising needs to be in sync with your other channels and campaigns.
-If done correctly, social advertising will exponentially increase the overall impact and ROI of your marketing efforts.
+Using social advertising to target your customers as part of your marketing campaign drives sales and results, but if done incorrectly you could be doing serious damage to your brand.
+Your social ads need to be run in combination with your marketing campaigns.
+If done correctly, your social ads will exponentially increase the overall impact and ROI of your marketing efforts.

 On average, Facebook users check their accounts up to 15 times per day.
 Why not engage with your customers where they are?
-You already have your website visitors, subscribers, purchasers, high lifetime-value customers, and don’t forget your loyalty program members.
-You have the data.
-It’s time to act on it.
+You already have your website visitors, subscribers, purchasers, high lifetime-value customers, and your loyalty program members.
+You have all the data.
+It’s time to use it.

 Facebook Custom Audiences, Google Customer Match, and Twitter Audience Manager are extremely powerful tools, especially if you use them to their full potential.
 Advertising on social media can be used for:

-Re-targeting: Create specific Social Ads segments based on the level of engagement with your emails, such as subscribers who have:
+Re-targeting: Create specific social ad segments based on the level of engagement with emails, such as subscribers who have: